NABE has a number of awards that honor distinguished achievement in the field of Business Economics.

 The annual Julius Shiskin Award for Economic Statistics was established in 1979 by the Washington Statistical Society and is now co-sponsored by the National Association for Business Economics.
 It is given in recognition of unusually original and important contributions in the development of economic statistics or in the use of economic statistics in interpreting the economy.
 Click here for more information on the award and for a complete list of recipients.

-Beginning with the 2000 Annual Meeting, an award is given to the most accurate forecaster on the NABE Outlook Panel.
+Beginning with the 2000 Annual Meeting, this award has been presented to the most accurate forecaster on the NABE Outlook Panel.
 More

 In 2005, the Herbert Stein Public Service Award was presented to Federal Reserve Chairman Alan Greenspan, who is also a past president of NABE.